 Following this incident, a Cal/OSHA representative commented, “California requires employers to have and adhere to an Injury and Illness Prevention Program … This preventable death is a reminder of what can happen when that requirement is ignored.”

 While California’s workers compensation insurance generally provides the sole compensation when a worker is injured or suffers a injury or wrongful death, in certain instances it may be possible to file a third party civil lawsuit.
 In the event of a serious accident, filing a personal injury or wrongful death claim may provide an injured party and his or her family with more comprehensive and fair compensation than filing a worker’s compensation claim alone.
 An experienced work place accident lawyer can investigate the circumstances surrounding an incident and determine the best course of action in your matter.

-For more information, or if you or a loved one has suffered a serious injury at work, please contact the experienced Oakland personal injury attorneys at Butler Viadro, LLP for an immediate, confidential consultation.
+For more information, or if you or a loved one has suffered a serious injury at work, please contact the experienced Oakland personal injury attorneys at Viadro Law, LLP for an immediate, confidential consultation.